Darkle/MarkSearch/README.md

 - Search by date
 - An archive of the page you save is also created so that you can view the page even if it is no longer online
 - MarkSearch results integrated in to google results page so you can search both at once
-- Browser extention to easily save a web page with one click
+- Browser extension to easily save a web page with one click
 - Fast - because MarkSearch doesn't run on a server on the internet, it should display results as fast as google
 - Bookmark expiry - get an email with old bookmarks that you can delete
 - You can change the location of the MarkSearch database to make it easy to back it up to Dropbox
 - Easily import and export bookmarks en masse
 - Cross platform; MarkSearch runs on Linux, MacOS & Windows
 - Simple to install; just download the latest release for you operating system and run
+- Automatic update checks

 ## Screenshots